Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Preliminaries

-where the objective combines a data-fidelity term and a learned regularization term.
-This formulation follows the standard strategy in inverse problems of stabilizing an ill-posed reconstruction through the use of appropriate prior information.
+This formulation follows the standard strategy in inverse problems, stabilizing an ill-posed reconstruction using appropriate prior information.
+To mirror the classical structure, the cost function is decomposed into two components: